 At the end of the day, it’s important to note that “cool” is subjective.
 To some people, the coolest thing you can do is get a credit card that will enable you to maximize savings.
 To others, it’s more about finding cool credit card designs and getting approved for one of the best looking credit cards overall.
 Then there are folks who want to get a credit card few others have, or a card that showcases a unique affinity.

 Methodology for Selecting the Coolest Credit Cards

 WalletHub’s editors track 1,500+ credit card offers, including any new credit cards to hit the market, the best deals, promotions and more.
 In other words, we have our fingers on the pulse of what’s hot with credit cards.
 As a result, we know there are different types of cool credit cards, from those made of metal or other cool materials to cards with unique benefits and uncommonly lucrative rewards.

-To help WalletHub users find the coolest credit cards for their particular needs, we regularly update this page based on analysis of the value and uniqueness of the latest credit card offers’ most interesting features.
-By comparing cards through the lens of different user profiles, created using consumer spending data from the Bureau of Labor Statistics, we are able to identify cool credit cards, the cards must have a unique feature or premium rewards compared to competing offers.
+To help WalletHub users find the coolest credit cards for their particular needs, we regularly update this page based on our analysis of the value and uniqueness of the latest credit card offers’ most interesting features.
+To make it onto the list of cool credit cards, the cards must have a unique feature or premium rewards compared to competing offers.
 In addition, our editors consider each card’s two-year cost in making their selections.